armgilles/imprint_keyboard/README.md

 ## Inspiration

 This configuration is inspired by (Sunaku)[https://sunaku.github.io/index.html#moergo-glove80-keyboard]’s keyboard layouts and design philosophy on the Glove80 keyboard <3.

+## Acknowledgments

+Special thanks to the `Glove80` and the Cyboard `Imprint` community for their support, resources, and inspiration throughout the development!

 ## Layers Overview